ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-Service-Mesh-201.md

 comments: true
 time: 7
 ---
-Istio comes with a hand full of features aiming to solve the modern technical problem arising from the shift of monolith application to distributed microservice architecture, In this blog entry we are going to explore **Traffic Management**, one of the core features of a service mesh.
+Istio comes with a hand full of features aiming to solve the modern technical problems arising from the shift of monolith application to distributed microservice architecture, In this blog entry we are going to explore **Traffic Management**, one of the core features of a service mesh.
 For a better understanding a basic knowledge about Istio is required for that you can check this [Introduction](https://ahmedkhamessi.com/2020-09-11-Service-Mesh-101/).

 ## Catchup

 Once Istio is configured, It becomes the control plane of the application network, allowing to manage service traffic without remodeling the services themselves.
 This unleashes new capabilities, especially in regards to deployment strategy such as the Canary and Blue/Green deployments, but also the Circuit Breaker pattern and more..
-Those capabilities relies on a couple of Istio custom resources, **Virtual Service** and **Destination Rule**, So let's check out how they look like in action
+Those capabilities relies on a couple of Istio custom resources like **Virtual Service** and **Destination Rule**, So let's check out how they look like in action
 ![Catchup Diagram](https://ahmedkhamessi.com/img/servicemesh/trafficmanagement/catchup.jpg)

-As we can see in the diagram the service, kubernetes resource, load balance the traffic between all the pods with the label configured in the selected property ignoring the fact that they operate different versions which Istio approach with DestinationRules and Subsets quite easily offering a fine grained traffic control.
+As we can see in the diagram the service, kubernetes resource, load balance the traffic between all the pods with the label configured in the **Selector** property.
+This highlights how different versions are running side by side which is problematic, Luckely the Istio approach with DestinationRules and Subsets offer a fine grained traffic control.
+The Virtual Service in this case is aware of all the pods bound to the kubernetes service, however the DestinationRule limit the traffic to a certain subset based on labels.

 ```yaml
 #-----------/*Virtual Service*/----------